 Before you make an appointment to see a doctor, you should talk to their office and make sure they accept your insurance.
-Sometimes a website will say that a doctor accepts your insurance, but the doctor actually no longer does.
-Be sure to give them the full name of the provider of your health care plan-listed on your provider card and documents you should be mailed about your healthcare plan.
+Sometimes a website will say that a doctor accepts your insurance, but the doctor no longer accepts it.
+Be sure to give them the full name of the provider of your health care plan-listed on your provider card and documents Medicaid has sent you.
 Many plans have names that are very similar, so be careful.